 The company, famous for its games “Jailbreak” and “MeepCity”, reported a 161% jump in bookings to $652.3 million in the first quarter.
 Analysts had expected bookings – primarily the value of virtual currency that users purchased on the platform – of $504.6 million, according to Refinitiv IBES data.

-Roblox generates most of its booking from the purchases of virtual currency “Robux” by kids, who then use it to upgrade player’s avatars by buying in-game items like a hat, pet or accessories.
+Roblox generates most of its booking from in-game purchases of “Robux” by kids, who then buy profiles, outfits and upgrades with the credits.

-Its net loss attributable to common stockholders widened to $140.13 million, or 25 cents per share, compared to $71.5 million, or 40 cents per share, a year earlier.
+Quarterly net loss attributable to common stockholders widened to $134.2 million, or 46 cents per share, from $74.4 million, or 44 cents per share, a year earlier.